stefanvstein/testify/README.md

 `eval-in-ns` evaluates the content of the test-comments in its already existing namespace.
 This is pretty much the same as evaluating step by step manually as usually done with comment.
 But this is not always great for automation as the namespace remains, possibly altered.

-`eval-as-use` evaluates content of each test-comment in a new tear-off namespace and refer to the current namespace as refered by use, as depicted blow.
+`eval-as-use` evaluates content of each test-comment in a new tear-off namespace and refer to the current namespace as referred by use, as depicted blow.
 All public functions are available.
 The tear-off namespace is deleted after each test-comment

 `eval-all` evaluates all forms in namespace in another tear-off namespace.
 All vars are available, including private, except that they belong to the new temporary tear-off namespace.
 The whole tear-off namespace is evaluated before and removed after, each test-comment is evaluated.
 The test-comment is ignored, as a comment, during initial evaluation.